excaliburjs/Excalibur/.github/CONTRIBUTING.md

 6. Once your changes are merged, celebrate!

 If you’re not sure where to start, take a look at the "good first issue" or "help wanted" [issue labels](#issue-labels).
+- Issues tagged with "good first issue" are designed as an introduction to contributing to open source and the Excalibur project as a whole.
+- Issues tagged with "help wanted" tend to be more involved than good first issues.

 #### Discussing a Contribution
 It's helpful to let us know that you'd like to contribute for an issue, to prevent duplicate work.
 Ask us any questions you have about the issue, so that we can clarify the work you'll need to do.
 We're here to help!